-Small and medium sized businesses are an “easy target” and a significant area of HMRC’s cash drive activity, according to UHY Hacker Young.
+Small and medium sized businesses are an “easy target” for HMRC’s cash drive, according to UHY Hacker Young.

 Roy Maugham, tax partner at UHY Hacker Young, said in a press statement: “HMRC has been set a challenging tax yield target by the Chancellor, and small businesses have found that they are an easy target for HMRC’s crackdown.”

 A spokesperson said: “We enforce the tax rules consistently across the board, putting our resources where there is the most serious risk of tax loss - from the large corporates to the sole trader.
 It would be wrong for a minority of businesses who aim to get around the rules to achieve a commercial advantage over their honest competitors.
 This approach is in the interests of the vast majority of small businesses who have decided to play by the rules.